NicoB788/Home-Labbing-101/OS_setup.md

 ---

-## 1. Wipe Windows & Install Ubuntu
+## 1. Wipe the existing OS & Install Ubuntu
-Since we want performance, we are removing Windows entirely.
+Since we want a lightweight server OS wipe ou the existing OS and install ubuntu.

 ### Steps:
 * **Flash the ISO:** Use [Rufus](https://rufus.ie/) on another PC.